Bobby Witt Jr. Player Props: Royals vs. Guardians

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with a slugging percentage of .425, fueled by 30 extra-base hits.
+- Witt Jr. leads Kansas City with an OBP of .294, plus a team-best slugging percentage of .423.

-- In 34.9% of his games this season, Witt Jr. has had at least one RBI.
-He's picked up more than one in 10.5% and driven in three or more of his team's runs in three contests.
+- In 30 games this year (34.5%), Witt Jr. has picked up an RBI, and in nine of those games (10.3%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- In 40 of 86 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 41 of 87 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.